panubo/docker-postfix/README.md

-# Postfix Docker Container
+# Postfix Docker Image

 Postfix SMTP Relay.

-Drop-in container for SMTP relaying.
+Drop-in Docker image for SMTP relaying.
 Use wherever a connected service requires SMTP sending capabilities.
 Supports TLS out of the box and DKIM (if enabled and configured).